djperrone/Hyperthreading/README.md

 - Source code can be found in test/test/src
 - Ran on Visual Studio Community 2019 on Windows 10

-ctpl_stl.h is a poolthreading library created by Vitality Vitsentiy that allows for more efficient use of threads in C++.
+ctpl_stl.h is a thread pooling library created by Vitality Vitsentiy that allows for more efficient use of threads in C++.